gfx-labs/ip-app/docs/docs/reference/Periphery/UniswapV3OracleRelay.md

 ## Overview
 The Uniswap v3 oracle relay contract returns a price for a specified pool.
 At launch, this contract is used as the anchor relay for the AnchorViewRelay.

-More information on governance available [here](../../../concepts/Borrowing/OracleSystem).
+More information on the oracle system is available in [Concepts](../../../concepts/Borrowing/OracleSystem).

 ## Secondary contracts
 * IUniswapV3PoolDerivedState & TickMath to get pool info and handle the math involved.